Published June 22, 2023

 In August, delegates will meet in Chicago for the 2023 DSA Convention.
 As profiled before, this Convention will be the second in the post-Bernie reinvention of the DSA, where the organization will need to fly without the tailwinds of a larger national campaign to boost membership and socialist appeal.
 As such, the decisions made by the body will have a binding effect on the priorities and allocation of resources within the organization, and among all the decisions made at convention few are more important than those which impact the organization's financial resources.

-After the 2021 Convention, Lauren published an analysis of the spending decisions made by the convention and expressed concern that the convention had overcommitted.
+After the 2021 Convention, Shane published an analysis of the spending decisions made by the convention and expressed concern that the convention had overcommitted.
 Our recent analysis in May 2023 confirmed that.
 This year, we are providing an analysis of DSA’s financial situation ahead of the Convention in hopes that the delegate body can go into the affair with a clearer view of what is really within our capacity.

 We don't want to bury the lede — we are seriously concerned about the short-term financial health of our organization.
 We aren't in an emergency now, but under the current fiscal trajectory the DSA faces a very real — but still very avoidable — risk of insolvency within the next couple of years.
 The decisions made at the convention, and particularly the decisions made by elected national leaders in the organization, will be critical for pivoting off our path towards illiquidity or retrenchment.